giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 There is a first **render / reconciliation phase** where `Fiber` will build up a *working-in-progress* tree and figure out a list of the changes it needs to make in order to update the UI.
 It will **not** make any actual changes though at this stage.

-This first phase is **interruptible** and we will see later in the example how this peculiarity becomes key on allowing high priority updates to jump ahead low priority updates.
+This first phase is **interruptible** and we will see later in the example how this peculiarity becomes key on allowing high priority updates to jump ahead of low priority updates.

 Then there is a **commit phase** where `Fiber` will actually make all the changes figured out in the previous phase to the DOM.